 A Message from the Program Director

-The Department shares these educational opportunities by offering core rotations to the other residency programs at Kern Medical Center (Emergency Medicine, Psychiatry, Obstetrics and Gynecology, and Surgery).
+The Department shares these educational opportunities by offering core rotations to the other residency programs including Emergency Medicine, Family Medicine and Psychiatry.
 This meaningful interaction among the different specialties ultimately aids the Internal Medicine resident in defining the roles and skills of an internist in actual practice.

 The Medicine residents are considered graduate students of the UCLA School of Medicine.
 Upon successful completion of residency, they receive their certificates of graduation from UCLA.
 Aside from the Categorical Medicine track, the Emergency Medicine and Psychiatry residencies at KMC are also affiliated with the David Geffen School of Medicine at UCLA through the Department of Medicine.